Browse Law Schools by State

 Should I choose a cheap school over a higher-ranked expensive one?

-It depends on your goals.
-If you want BigLaw, a T14 school (even with debt) may offer better ROI due to higher salaries.
-If you want public interest, government work, or regional practice, minimizing debt at an affordable school is often the smarter financial choice.
+It depends entirely on your career goals.
+If you want BigLaw ($225k starting salary), a T14 school even with $200k+ in debt may offer better ROI because the salary differential is so large.
+If you want public interest, government work, solo practice, or regional practice, minimizing debt at an affordable school is almost always the smarter financial choice.
+Our ROI Calculator can model both scenarios.

 Find Your Affordable Path to a JD